codyngpriest/alx-low_level_programming/0x1E-search_algorithms/README.md

 10. Exponential search
 This is a function that searches for a value in a sorted array of integers using the Exponential search algorithm

+11. Advanced binary search
+This is a function that searches for a value in a sorted array of integers.